ns1/ns1-ansible-modules/README.md

 ## Installing the previous version

-The previous version of these modules can be installed from ansible-galaxy via `ansible-galaxy install ns1.ns1,v1.0`
+Previous versions of these modules can be installed from ansible-galaxy by including the desired version tag after the role name (i.e. `ansible-galaxy install ns1.ns1,v2.1.0`).

 # Testing